infobloxopen/atlas-db/README.md

   name: myschema
 spec:
   database: mydb
-  git: github://iburak-infoblox:<place password or oauth token here>@infobloxopen/atlas-contacts-app/db/migrations
+  source: github://iburak-infoblox:<place password or oauth token here>@infobloxopen/atlas-contacts-app/db/migrations
   version: 001
 ```

-User can use `gitFrom` as an alternate to `git` to secure the credentials.
+User can use `sourceFrom` as an alternate to `source` to secure the credentials.

 ## Additional details

-### construct of GitHub url
+### construct of GitHub url as a Source

 `github://user:personal-access-token@owner/repo/path#ref`